 An Electric to Natural Gas conversion water heater replacement is allowable as a Baseload measure when an existing natural gas service is available in the building.
+An Electric Water Heater to a Heat Pump Water Heater is allowable.
 Follow all applicable policies and requirements in 8.7.3 Water Heater Replacement General.